haagahelia/mobilecourse/docs/React Native/corecomponents.md

   </View>
 );
 ```
 Pressing the button will show an alert.
 Note: You have to import also `Alert` component.
+Read more about `Alert` in https://reactnative.dev/docs/alert.
 ```js
 const buttonPressed = () => {
   Alert.alert("Button pressed");